nav-e/nav-e.github.io/wiki/Project-Ideas/Project-Ideas.md

 * Good knowledge in database schemas and optimization
 * Experience with GO
 * Interest in navigation problems and OSM API

+### Enhancing the existing (Polymer) front end

+For this task it is important that you are familar with media informatics and UI programming.
+Our front end uses [Polymer 1.0](https://www.polymer-project.org/1.0/) but we need help do refactor and redesign the components.
+So we aim to increase the coding standards and the UI user feeling (also on different devices).
+In this context it would be great to create a corporate design and a new logo.

+Your skill set:
+* Good knowledge in HTML5, JavaScript and CSS
+* Polymer 1.0 Experience (know the docs and guidelines)
+* Interest in refactoring and design